vuedoc/parser/README.md

 ### Add component name

-By default, `vuedoc.parser` use the component's filename to generate the component name.
+By default, Vuedoc Parser use the component's filename to generate the component name.<br>
 To set a custom name, use the `name` field like:

 ```js